apache/trafficcontrol/traffic_ops/traffic_ops_golang/swaggerdocs/v13/README.md

 * Install Docker Compose for your platform:
 [https://docs.docker.com/compose/install](https://docs.docker.com/compose/install)

-### Running
+### Running the web services

-The docker-compose.yml will start 2 services a custom http service for hosting the `swaggerspec/swagger.json` and the Swagger UI.
+The `docker-compose.yml` will start 2 services a custom http service for hosting the `swaggerspec/swagger.json` and the Swagger UI.

 To start the Swagger UI services just run: